ibanlegi/mark-view/README.md

 * The Table of Contents (TOC) can be toggled on mobile using a dedicated button.
 * Content layout adapts to smaller screens for readability.
 * Copy-to-clipboard buttons for code blocks work on mobile browsers.
+* Icons before links are also displayed on mobile, providing clear visual cues for file types and services.

 This ensures a good reading experience wherever you are.